 There are so many things to see and do in New Orleans.
-We only spent a few hours but could have easily spent a few days exploring all of the streets and alleys.
+You could easily spend a few days exploring all of the streets and alleys.

 New Orleans Weather

 The weather is hot and humid.
 I went in early-to-mid October and the temperature was in the mid 80’s and we had light showers off and on the day we were in the city.
-(Before you go, be sure to check the weather forecast.
-You can visit the Weather Channel by clicking here.)
+Before you go, be sure to check the weather forecast.

 Most of all, if you visit New Orleans, Laissez les bon temps roulez – Let the good times roll!